Georgia Asks Judge to Dismiss DOJ Election Integrity Lawsuit

 “As a whole, Georgia law ‘generally makes it very easy to vote’,” the court filing states, adding as a reference point the language from the majority opinion in the recent Brnovich v.
 Demcratic National Committee decision in which the Court held Arizona’s laws that prohibit out-of-precinct voting and ballot harvesting do not violation Section 2 of the Voting Rights Act.

-Carr and Shaerr’s motion continued:
+Carr and Schaerr’s motion continued:

 SB 202 implements lessons learned by state and local elections officials through the challenge of administering an election during a global pandemic.
 During the 2020 election cycle, the Georgia Secretary of State and State Election Board undertook temporary, emergency measures to protect the health and safety of voters amidst unprecedented circumstances.